Dry Skin During Pregnancy – Causes, Complications, and Treatment

-- Use mild cleansers to clean your skin rather than harsh soaps which can rob the skin of the essential oils.
+- Use mild cleansers to clean your skin rather than harsh soaps which can rob the skin of essential oils.
 Always remember to pat dry your skin after washing instead of rubbing it.

-- Certain lotions such as calamine lotion, unscented petroleum jelly, Vitamin E oil and ceramides are believed to soothe and moisturize the dry skin.
+- Certain lotions such as calamine lotion, unscented petroleum jelly, Vitamin E oil and ceramides are believed to soothe and moisturize dry skin.
 You can use those after consulting with your doctor.

 - If you are troubled with dry skin, refrain from wearing synthetic clothes as they trap heat which can aggravate the condition.
 Opt for comfortable cool, cotton fabrics.
 But, do not starch cotton clothing.

 - Resist the temptation to scratch the dry skin no matter how itchy it feels.
 Scratching can cause small cuts or cracks in the skin leaving it exposed to infections.